Using Trained Checkpoints¶

 method.
 Without arguments, the method will check the experiment

-configuration searcher field for the metric
+configuration searcher field for the metric and

-values.
+smaller_is_better values.
 These values are used to sort the

 experiment’s checkpoints by validation performance.
 The searcher